sgaobnl/CE_LD/SiPM_stability_analysis/waveform_fitting/README.md

 Once you see the pop up window, zoom in and select the window you want the use for the fitting.
 You should be asked to do so for each channel.

+Outputs: .h5 files containing the peaks of the waveform per channel, and their timestamp, per day.